Anhbuoi/Webpages/PHPExamples/readme.md

-This is the link for my live golf booking webpage.
+This is the link to get to the webpage: golfbooking.net16.net

-golfbooking.net16.net